 OrderShipmentDelivered | Order $order, OrderShipping $shipment | A shipment is marked as delivered |

-OrderShipmentDelivered is the only event that carries two properties — the order and the specific shipment that was delivered.
-This is useful when an order has multiple packages and you need to know which one arrived.
+Both shipment events carry two properties — the order and the specific shipment.
+This is useful when an order has multiple packages and you need to know which one was created or delivered.

 use Shopper\Core\Events\Orders\OrderShipmentDelivered;